programminglounge/HackerRank/README.md

 Assume that trigrams are groups of three consecutive words in the same sentence which are separated by nothing but a single space and are case insensitive.
 The size of the input will be less than 10 kilobytes.

 Input: I love games.
 I love to code.<br>
-Here "games I love" is not a trigram because all the same sentence
+Here "games I love" is not a trigram because all the three words in trigram should be from the same sentence.<br>

 <b>Input Format</b><br>
 A large chunck of text.<br>